melocelo/SC00039_Final_Project_MC/README.md

 conda activate trial-env
 python Final_Assignment.py
 ```
-Before runnning the code, be sure that you are in the directory of the code.
+**Before runnning the code, ensure you are in the project’s directory before running the code.**
 ### Running in Jupyter Notebook
 ```bash
 conda activate trial-env